 The Name function is only available if a keyword file is selected in the Setup menu.
 It is used to name a clip based on available keywords.
-Refer to the chapter 10 'Keyword Management', on page 71 for more details.
+"Keyword Management" on page 148 for more details.
 When the Name function is selected, pressing SHIFT+C again will call the Search function.